-A pivot is described as a “conscious movement towards an element or subject of your core offering(s) that is getting far more traction than what you thought would be the primary use case for your customers.”
-In other words, it means recognizing that Plan A isn’t working and quickly leaning into Plan B.
+A pivot in business is described by Entrepreneur as a “conscious movement towards an element or subject of your core offering(s) that is getting far more traction than what you thought would be the primary use case for your customers.”
+In other words, it’s recognizing that Plan A isn’t working and quickly leaning into Plan B.

-But a decision to pivot isn’t as spontaneous as you might think.
+But, while the decision to pivot can feel spontaneous, the act itself isn’t so easy.
 Pivoting is like an art form; it takes practice, preparation, and a willingness to let go.
-Here are some strategies that can help even the largest companies pivot with the speed of a startup:
+Here are some strategies that can help even the largest companies pivot with the speed of a startup.

 - Hardwire Operations for Change

 It’s easy to fall victim to the sunk cost fallacy when considering a pivot.
 You put passion, resources, and hours, days, or months of work into an initiative or process, so it’s hard to let go or make changes.
 Especially if you’re a large company with practices that have been set in place for decades — adjustments happen slowly, if at all.